 Regarding female ejaculation, what the fluid actually does has been debated.
 During sexual activity, some women experience an expelling of fluid at orgasm.
-Some researchers claim only urine is expelled.
-Others believe that the paraurethral glands create a fluid that’s similar to the male ejaculate made in the prostate.
+Some claim only urine is expelled.
+Others that the paraurethral glands create a fluid that’s similar to the male ejaculate made in the prostate.

 In a woman, the paraurethral glands are also known as the Skene’s glands.
 These glands come together in a cluster at the outside opening of a woman’s urethra and produce a clear or whitish fluid.
 This may also serve to moisten both the urethra and the tissue surrounding the vagina.

 The tissue surrounding the paraurethral glands is connected to the vagina and clitoris, and these glands can be stimulated through the vagina.
 Some people believe this is the controversial G-spot, or the erotic zone that’s said to yield greater arousal and stronger orgasms.

 Urination during sex is very often due to incontinence.
 Incontinence is unintentional urination.
 According to the National Association for Continence, approximately 25 million American adults experience either short- or long-term incontinence.
 Up to 80 percent are women.
 In fact, one in four women over the age of 18 experience occasional urine leakage.

 Women can have urine leakage during sexual activity, when having an orgasm, or both.
 Sexual stimulation can put pressure on your bladder or urethra.
 When combined with weakened pelvic floor muscles, this pressure can create stress incontinence.
 If you dribble urine during orgasm, it’s often because the muscles of your bladder spasm.
 This is called urge incontinence.